FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

   - Using an iFrame to have a custom login screen with no redirects.

-Now you know how to integrate a react application with an OAuth server like FusionAuth.
+Now you know how to integrate a React application with an OAuth server like FusionAuth.
 By delegating authentication to such a server, your react application can focus on building features, not auth.